aryamaddel/Mini-begginner-Projects/README.md

 # Mini-Projects-begginner

-This includes some super simple projects in python javascript
+This includes some super simple projects in python, javascript.